Av9-hub/devTinder-web/README.md

 - You should not access other routes without login
 - If token is not present i.e without login redirect to login page
 - Logout feature + error error handling on invalid login
+- Get the feed and add in the store
 - Build /feed and userCard;
+- Build Edit Profile feature

 Body